gplepage/lsqfit/doc/html/_sources/overview.txt

 Positive Parameters
 -------------------
-The priors for |nonlinear_fit| are all gaussian.
+The priors for |nonlinear_fit| are all Gaussian.
 There are situations, however, where other distributions would be desirable.
-One such case is where a parameter  is known to be positive, but is close to zero in value ("close" being defined in terms of the *a priori* uncertainty).
-For such cases we would like to use  non-gaussian priors that force positivity --- for example, priors that  impose log-normal or exponential distributions on the parameter.
+One such case is where a parameter  is known to be positive, but is close to zero in value ("close" being defined relative to the *a priori* uncertainty).
+For such cases we would like to use  non-Gaussian priors that force positivity --- for example, priors that  impose log-normal or exponential distributions on the parameter.
 Ideally the decision to use such a distribution would  be made on a parameter- by-parameter basis, when creating the priors, and would have no impact on the